Google Ads for Pest Control Companies Australia | MarketInc

 What is a Google Guaranteed badge and how does it work for pest control?+

-Google Guaranteed is the Local Service Ads badge for eligible service businesses.
-It appears above standard Search results and signals to homeowners that your business has been background-checked and verified by Google.
-For pest control businesses, it carries particular weight because homeowners are inviting a technician into their home.
-You pay per verified lead, not per click.
-We handle setup, licence verification, dispute management and the review strategy that keeps the LSA performing over time.
+Google Guaranteed is the Local Service Ads badge for verified pest controllers.
+It appears above standard Search results and signals to homeowners that your business has been background checked, insurance verified and licence verified by Google.
+Homeowners with an active infestation click Guaranteed listings first because the verification badge answers the trust question before they even land on your site.
+You pay per verified lead rather than per click.
+We handle setup and the verification process.

 What is your minimum engagement term?+